pasierb/cv/README.md

     Introduced code splitting and asset name hashing to utilize long term caching resulting in significant initial load performance increase and reduced bundle size by 70% on average.

-    Unified team's development environments by introducing and configuring Docker which eliminated bugs caused by development-production environment differences.
+    Unified team's development environments by introducing and configuring Docker.

     12.2017 - 09.2018, Luzern, Switzerland